 As indicated by their presence on the losing side of the Skirmish of Alness, the Munros supported the government during the Jacobite Risings.
 While that of 1715 saw them withdrawing to Bonar Bridge, the Rising of 1745 brought even worse fortunes, when the Jacobites not only slew the clan chief – Sir Robert Munro (1684-1746) – at Falkirk but also sacked and burnt Foulis Castle.

 Of course, the government was ultimately victorious, crushing Jacobite dreams at the Battle of Culloden.
 Sir Robert’s heir, Sir Harry Munro (1720-1781), rebuilt the castle as a classical mansion between 1754 and 1792, incorporating what was left of the tower.
 The new design largely abandoned the old defensive principles that had governed its predecessor as Culloden had spelt not only the death knell of Jacobitism but also that of the whole Highland clan system.
 The threat of inter-clan conflict no longer mandated the design.

 The ‘castle’ remains the seat of the Munros, being home to its current chief – Hector William Munro of Foulis (b.
 1950).

-As befits the head of a clan, the arms of Munro of Foulis are simple and striking and thus easily identified.
-They have just one single charge, a red eagle’s head shown erased (with a ragged edge as if torn off as opposed to with a clean line, which would be couped).
+As the head of Clan Munro, the arms of Munro of Foulis are the simple, undifferenced version of the Munro arms.
+They have just one single charge: a red eagle’s head shown erased (with a ragged edge as if torn off as opposed to with a clean line, which would be couped).
 The background field is gold.